baublet/lagniappe/README.md

-# Electron DevOps Tool
+# lagniappe

-A framework for simplifying developer operations.
+**lagniappe** (/ˈlænjæp/ lan-yap) is a framework written for [Electron](https://electron.atom.io).
+It aims to simplify developer operations by giving software teams a unified interface for complicated command line operations.

 ## What is it?

-Devops is hard.
-There a ton of commands to remember, concerns about cross-platform availability, software suites to install, people of different experience levels to address, and frequent pain points that make it often one of the most frustrating aspects of development.
+DevOps is hard.
+There a ton of commands to remember, concerns about cross-platform availability, many software suites to install, people of different experience levels to address, and frequent pain points that make it often one of the most frustrating aspects of a development team.

-This tool is designed to help DevOps engineers consolidate the process of running local development environments and housing a team's documentation by balling them into a cross-platform Electron application.
+This tool is designed to help teams consolidate the process of running local development environments by balling common commands into a cross-platform Electron application.

 Developers and DevOps engineers can run the program from `yarn dev` so they can add new commands or adjust settings as necessary; the quality assurance team can run an auto-updating GUI customized for their needs; and the creative team can run their own custom staging environment.

+## Install

+At the moment, there are no build scripts.
+That is on the horizon.
+To start the application, you have to run the tool in dev mode.
+Fork this repo, clone it to your local machine, CD into the directory, and run `yarn && yarn dev` if you use Yarn, or `npm install && npm run dev` for NPM.

 ## Documentation

 **Note:** A working knowledge of React, Redux, and Node are required to gain the most benefit from this framework.

-At its core, this tool is merely a way to layout a React/Redux front end modified and interacting with the user's environment via:
+At its core, this tool is merely a way to layout a React/Redux front end interacting with the user's native command-line environment via:

 * Commands `app/commands`
     * Commands that spawn child processes and output the result to the command console.